Tim Kearse

-Timothy Allynn Kearse (born October 24, 1959) is a former American football wide receiver and coach.
-Originally from York, Pennsylvania, Kearse played college football at San Jose State, where he led all of NCAA Division I-A in receptions in 1981.
+Timothy Allynn Kearse (born October 24, 1959) is an American former professional football player and coach.
+He played as a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).

+Kearse played college football for the San Jose Spartans, leading all of NCAA Division I-A in receptions in 1981.
 He was selected in the 11th round of the 1983 NFL draft by the San Diego Chargers.
-Kearse began his pro football career in the CFL with the BC Lions and Saskatchewan Roughriders before making his NFL debut in 1987 with the Indianapolis Colts and concluding his pro football career in 1988 with the Roughriders.
-Following his playing career, Kearse coached Canadian football at the high school, semi-pro, and CFL levels in various stints from 1991 to 2011.
+Kearse began his pro football career in the Canadian Football League (CFL) with the BC Lions and Saskatchewan Roughriders before making his National Football League (NFL) debut in 1987 with the Indianapolis Colts and concluding his playing career in 1988 with the Roughriders.
+Afterwards, Kearse coached Canadian football at the high school, semi-pro, and CFL levels in various stints from 1991 to 2011.

-Early life and college career
+Early life and college

 Born and raised in York, Pennsylvania, Kearse graduated from William Penn Senior High School.
-At San Jose State University, Kearse played on the San Jose State Spartans football varsity team from 1980 to 1982 and helped San Jose State win the Pacific Coast Athletic Association title in 1981.
+At San Jose State University, he played on the Spartans varsity team from 1980 to 1982 and helped San Jose State win the Pacific Coast Athletic Association title in 1981.
 In three varsity seasons, Kearse had 152 catches for 2,188 yards and 16 touchdowns.
 Kearse was an honorable mention All-American in 1981 and 1982.